 - depth.
 Exterior hollow metal frames shall be zinc-coated (galvanized or galvannealed) or back-sprayed with an undercoat primer (such as Z Guard 8000).
-Care shall be taken to ensure that primer is compatible with factoryapplied surface. - All double doors shall be designed with a removable mullion.
+Care shall be taken to ensure that primer is compatible with factoryapplied surface. - 2.
+All new double doors (except for mechanical and equipment rooms as noted below) shall be designed with a removable mullion.
+All new interior double doors with access control shall be provided with GGM keyed removeable mullion, unless normal operations of occupant require undivided door openings.
+Upon request, fully concealed internal heavy-duty vertical rod latching devices may be substituted for mullions and shall be approved in writing by the Director of the Department of Security during design.